dotnet/dotnet-monitor/documentation/configuration.md

 }
 ```

+> **Warning:** In the default configuration, custom metrics will be exposed along with all other metrics on an unauthenticated endpoint.
+If your metrics contains sensitive information, we recommend disabling the [metrics urls](#metrics-urls) and consuming metrics from the authenticated endpoint (`--urls`) instead.

 When `CounterNames` are not specified, all the counters associated with the `ProviderName` are collected.

 ### Disable default providers